metruzanca/metruzanca/quartz.md

 All those blogs are awesome. _Especially Amelia's blog, who with just a glance will give all us mere mortals imposter syndrome no matter how long we've been in the industry._

 The problem with all these developers sites, is they didn't start blogging with a cool site.
 They started with some kind of blogging platform like: [dev.to](https://dev.to/), [hashnode.com](https://hashnode.com/), or the [OG](http://og.urbanup.com/10118301) [Medium](https://medium.com/).
 Heck some developers happily use the default blog starter template of xyz framework.

-And what better person to use as an example than Dan Abramov with his site [overreacted.io](https://overreacted.io/). _In case you've been living under a rock, Dan created ~~React.js~~.. er I mean..
+What better person to use as an example than Dan Abramov with his site [overreacted.io](https://overreacted.io/). _In case you've been living under a rock, Dan created ~~React.js~~.. er I mean..
 Redux and Create-React-App.
-Oh and he works on the react core team at facebook._ And as another example, we've got Ryan Carnianto who still just [blogs to Devto](https://dev.to/ryansolid).
+Oh and he works on the react core team at facebook._

+Another example, we've got Ryan Carnianto who still just [blogs to Devto](https://dev.to/ryansolid).
 Who is Ryan?
 Creator of [Solidjs](https://www.solidjs.com/), the framework that got everyone talking about Signals.
 If like me, you watch a lot of "Dev Youtube", SolidJS is the framework beloved by **Both** [@ThePrimeagen](https://www.youtube.com/@theprimeagen) and [@t3dotgg](https://www.youtube.com/@t3dotgg).

 Alright, we don't need to make our own.
 So what am I using?